-On June 10, 2022, Capital Power Corporation filed its short form base shelf prospectus.
+On June 10, 2022, Capital Power filed its short form base shelf prospectus.
 The prospectus was filed in reliance upon the "WKSI Blanket Orders", as the Company determined that it qualified as a "well-known seasoned issuer" (WKSI), which exempts qualifying issuers from certain disclosure requirements relating to such final short form base shelf prospectus.
-Capital Power Corporation may from time to time during the 25-month period that this short form base shelf prospectus remains valid offer and issue the following securities or any combination thereof: (i) common shares of the Company; (ii) preference shares of the Company; (iii) subscription receipts exchangeable for Common Shares or other securities of the Company; and (iv) debt securities of the Company.
-In addition, Capital Power Corporation filed a prospectus supplement to issue medium term notes due not less than one year from the date of issue, at prices and on terms determined at the time of issue, in an aggregate principal amount not to exceed \$2 billion.
+Capital Power may from time to time during the 25-month period that this short form base shelf prospectus remains valid offer and issue the following securities or any combination thereof: (i) Common Shares of the Company; (ii) preference shares of the Company; (iii) subscription receipts exchangeable for Common Shares or other securities of the Company; and (iv) debt securities of the Company.
+In addition, Capital Power filed a prospectus supplement to issue medium term notes due not less than one year from the date of issue, at prices and on terms determined at the time of issue, in an aggregate principal amount not to exceed \$2 billion.
 All issuances may be made during the 25-month period that the prospectus remains valid.
-Any medium-term notes issued under the base shelf prospectus and prospectus supplement filed during this period will be issued pursuant to the New Indenture as supplemented by the sixth supplemental Trust Indenture dated June 16, 2022.

-On July 20, 2021, Capital Power Corporation executed a 12-year US\$150 million private placement of senior notes to partially refinance the 10-year US\$230 million senior notes that matured in June 2021.
+On July 20, 2021, Capital Power executed a 12-year US\$150 million private placement of senior notes to partially refinance the 10-year US\$230 million senior notes that matured in June 2021.
 These Series I Senior Guaranteed Notes were issued on October 28, 2021 and mature in October 2033.
 They bear an interest rate of 3.24% which will be paid semi-annually and rank pari-passu with the Company's other senior unsecured borrowings.
 The Note Purchase Agreement, by and among CPC (as issuer) and the Purchasers (as defined therein) prohibits the Company from making distributions if an event or condition has occurred and is continuing that would, with the lapse of time or giving of notice or both, constitute an event of default under the terms of the Note Purchase Agreement.

-On October 9, 2020 Capital Power Corporation redeemed all of its outstanding 5.276% medium-term notes, due November 16, 2020, in the aggregate principal amount of \$251,181,000.
+On October 9, 2020 Capital Power redeemed all of its outstanding 5.276% MTNs, due November 16, 2020, in the aggregate principal amount of \$251,181,000.
 The redemption price was an aggregate amount of \$257,614,750.13, including applicable early redemption premiums, as well as accrued and unpaid interest to and including the day immediately preceding the redemption date.

-On October 1, 2020, Capital Power Corporation issued \$350 million of senior unsecured medium-term notes due on October 1, 2032 with interest payable semi-annually at a rate of 3.147%, pursuant to the New Indenture as supplemented by a fourth supplemental Trust Indenture dated June 1, 2020.
+On October 1, 2020, Capital Power issued \$350 million of senior unsecured MTNs due on October 1, 2032 with interest payable semi-annually at a rate of 3.147%, pursuant to the New Indenture as supplemented by a fifth supplemental trust indenture dated October 1, 2020.